ericholscher/django-testing-docs/basic_doctests.rst

 You can go ahead and put that in a file in your ``tests/`` directory, I named it ``doctst.py``.
-I didn't name it doctest, because of the python module with the same name.
+I didn't name it doctest, because of the Python module with the same name.
 It's generally good to avoid possible name overlaps.
 My application that I'm writing tests for is ``mine``, because it's the code for my website.
-Make sure that directory has an ``__init__.py`` as well, to signify that it is a python module.
+Make sure that directory has an ``__init__.py`` as well, to signify that it is a Python module.

 Now here is the tricky part; go ahead and try and run your test suite.
 In your project directory run ``./manage.py test APPNAME``.
 It will show you